 Full-spectrum/whole-plant hemp oil

-When we talk of cannabidiol oil, we refer to CBD oil made by pressing the psychoactive cannabis plant variety – the plant which contains THC.
-Although cannabidiol oil is legal as medicine in the UK, the processing, possession and consumption of cannabidiol oil for any other reason is still illegal.
-The only completely legal form of cannabis oil in the UK is hemp oil.
+When we talk of medicinal CBD oil, we refer to CBD oil made by pressing the psychoactive cannabis plant variety – the plant which contains THC.
+Although CBD oil is legal as medicine in the UK, the processing, possession and consumption of cannabidiol oil for any other reason is still illegal.
+This means you can only legally access medicinal CBD when prescribed by a doctor under special circumstances.
+The only completely legal form of cannabis CBD oil in the UK is hemp CBD oil.
+This is because hemp contains only trace amounts of THC.
+Hemp that is being cultivated in the UK and Europe at the moment has been been preapproved by the EU and once the THC content is below 0.2% the extracted CBD is legal to sell as a food supplement in the UK.

+According to the Medicines and Healthcare products Regulatory Agency (MHRA), any CBD derivatives, compounds and by-products made from the hemp plant are 100% legal in the UK.
 Hemp is the non-psychoactive variety of the cannabis plant.
-It possesses pure CBD.
-According to the Medicines and Healthcare products Regulatory Agency (MHRA), any CBD derivatives, compounds and by-products made from the hemp plant are 100% legal in the UK.
 In fact, hemp oil is a very common food additive in the UK and is also used in cosmetics.

 Legal caveats in hemp